 Solar Thermal Heating: Pros, Cons and Costs

-But is a solar thermal system a viable choice for your home?
-We’ve taken a closer look at the pros, cons and costs of solar thermal here.
+But is a solar thermal system right for your home?
+We've taken a closer look at the pros, cons and costs of solar thermal.

 On average, a solar thermal heating system is capable of producing between 40 – 70% of the hot water needed by a family of 4 in a year.
 By heating water with free solar energy rather than your boiler you'll need to use your boiler or immersion heater significantly less and won't need to pay for as much fuel.
 And, while you're likely to still need your boiler in winter, the solar thermal panels will still generate some heat, raising the temperature of the water so the boiler doesn't need to work as hard.